hackolade/plugins/README.md

 1. simple text
 2. text area (pop-up text)
-3. dropdown selection
+3. dropdown selection (unique)
+4. dropdown selection (multiple)
-4. numeric
+5. numeric
-5. checkbox (boolean)
+6. checkbox (boolean)
-6. properties group
+7. properties group
-7. properties block
+8. properties block
-8. field list
+9. field list
-9. field list with dropdown of attributes
+10. field list with dropdown of attributes

 Each control is further described below.
 The control is defined using the following syntax:
 **propertyName** *(string)* - required; used to display label in the Properties